-Though the study of entangled states has been an ongoing concern in atomic and solid-state physics for many years, it is only recently that also the high-energy community has taken up in earnest the study of the subject.\footnote{We are aware, and the reader should too, that the study of quantum entanglement and its many applications is a broad and ever expanding field of research.
+Though the study of entangled states has been an ongoing concern in atomic and solid-state physics for many years, it is only recently that the high-energy community has taken up in earnest the study of the subject.\footnote{We are aware, and the reader should too, that the study of quantum entanglement and its many applications is a broad and ever expanding field of research.
 The interested readers can look into the review articles and books~\cite{Amico20081,Horodecki:2009zz,Guhne20091,Eisert20101,Laflorencie20161,Nishioka:2018khk,Witten:2018zxz,bruss2019quantum,Benatti20201} for applications beyond particle physics.} States in quantum field theory are identified by their mass, momentum and spin (as they are irreducible representations of the Poincar\`e group) and computations---in the perturbative $S$-matrix framework---are only possible in momentum space; therefore entanglement can only be observed in correlations among the particle spins (or on variables living in the internal flavor space) and it is there that it must be looked for.
-This looking for, revealing as it does the full quantum state of the final state in a scattering process, has been dubbed \textbf{quantum state tomography}.
+The investigation of these effects relies on the determination of the full quantum state of the system after the relevant interactions occurred, a process that has been dubbed \textbf{quantum state tomography}.